Drill instructor: U.S. Army

 A drill sergeant drills trainees in the U.S. Army.

 Historically, the task of the drill sergeant has been intrinsic to good order and discipline and commands respect throughout the Army.
 Currently, soldiers of appropriate rank (usually staff sergeants and sergeants first class) may volunteer or be centrally selected by U.S. Army Human Resources Command to attend the Drill Sergeant Academy.
 Those centrally selected are known as "DA Selected" meaning Department of the Army selected.
 Drill Sergeant School is nine weeks long and consists of mostly the same activities as basic training; drill and ceremony, basic rifle marksmanship, obstacle/confidence courses, field training exercises, training management, and leadership.
 Certain aspects of the Basic Leader Course are included.
 Drill Sergeant Candidates are held to the highest standards while going through the school as preparation for their tours of duty.
 The Drill Sergeant Candidates are treated with a great deal of professionalism and not like recruits.
 Upon graduation, male drill sergeants wear the World War I campaign hat (nicknamed the "Brown Round") and female drill sergeants wear the olive drab Australian bush cap.
+Starting in 2026, female drill sergeants will wear the campaign hat.

 An army drill sergeant's normal tour of duty (called being "on the trail") is two years with a possible one-year extension.
 Drill sergeants may be assigned to units that conduct Basic Combat Training (BCT), reception, One-Station Unit Training (OSUT), or Advanced Individual Training (AIT).
 From 2007 to 2018, drill sergeants were replaced at AIT by AIT platoon sergeants (PSGs); In 2018, the AIT PSG program was discontinued and drill sergeants returned to AIT.
 Remaining AIT PSGs were "converted" to drill sergeants, earning their campaign hat and Drill Sergeant Identification Badge via a 10-day conversion course.
 BCT drill sergeants train approximately 11 cycles during their two-year tours.
 OSUT drill sergeants train recruits for an equivalent of BCT plus an additional number of weeks depending on the Military Occupational Specialty, so their average number of cycles is less than that of a BCT drill sergeant.
 AIT drill sergeants will train as many cycles as their tour of duty consists of depending on the length of the training.
 A cycle of 16 weeks would only be about 5 total cycles.
 The breaks between cycles are extremely short, creating an incredibly demanding environment for drill sergeants.
 It is not unusual for a cycle to graduate on a Thursday or Friday with new recruits arriving the following Monday or Tuesday.